olikam/mancala-game/README.md

 Since this is a spring boot application, just run MancalaApplication which is annotated with SpringBootApplication.
 \
 \
 The application will run on 8080 port.
-So to open the home page go to the URL: *http://localhost:8080*
+So to open the home page follow *http://localhost:8080*.
 \
 \
 You will see a button written *Click to Play* on it.
-Please click it, this will redirect you to the inside the game, and you will see the game board.
+Please click it, this will redirect you inside the game, and you will see the game board.
 Now you're ready to play, just enjoy!

 ## Endpoints